hychen/redspot/README.md

 ### mocha

 By default, Redspot uses mocha for testing.
 You can add mocha configuration here.
 It is recommended to set a high `timeout` value, otherwise you may often encounter timeout errors.
+You can find all the configuration items available [here](https://mochajs.org/api/mocha)

 ### paths